 3. Verify the connection

-Check the agent logs to confirm it connected:4.
-See your data
+Check the agent logs to confirm it connected:

 - Reconnects automatically — if Redis goes down, the agent retries with exponential backoff and resumes when it comes back.